 Because holiday rules vary, it’s not uncommon for people to cross into another state to enjoy a shopping trip or attend work.
 For instance, if it’s a public holiday in Augsburg but not in Stuttgart, businesses might still be open just a few kilometres away.

 This can get confusing, especially for newcomers and travelers.
-It also means that Germany’s national calendar is more like a patchwork of regional calendars stitched together.
+It also means that Germany’s national schedule looks a bit like a patchwork of regional calendars stitched together, something that’s reflected visually on the time zone map of Europe.

 Do employers have to give these days off?